-In stage III, the cancer still hasn't spread far beyond the breast and nearby lymph nodes.
-However, in this stage there typically are many lymph nodes involved or the tumor is so large it extends to the chest wall or involves the skin of the breast.
-Even though the breast cancer is more advanced, the five-year survival rate is still about 41% - 67%.
-This doesn't mean that these women will only live five years.
-Doctors just measure success rates for cancer treatment by seeing how women are doing five to 10 years after treatment.
+In stage III, the cancer has spread beyond the breast and into nearby lymph nodes.
+Usually many lymph nodes have cancer cells, or the tumor is so large it grows into the chest wall or skin of the breast.
 A combination of different treatments often works best.

-Chemotherapy is a common treatment for stage III breast cancer.
-This approach can help destroy cancer cells that remain after surgery.
-Chemotherapy may sometimes be used before surgery.
-It can shrink the tumor to make it easier to remove.
-You would still need chemotherapy after surgery.
+Chemotherapyis a common treatment for stage III breast cancer.
+Sometimes people have chemo before surgery to shrink a tumor and make it easier to remove.
+It can help destroy cancer cells that remain after surgery.
 In cases where surgery isn't an option, chemotherapy may be the main treatment.

-Surgery is an option for many women.
-You might get a lumpectomy, in which a surgeon removes the tumor and surrounding tissue from the breast.
+Surgery.
+You might get a lumpectomy, in which a surgeon removes the tumor and some surrounding tissue from the breast.
 Or you might need a mastectomy, in which the whole breast is removed.
 The surgeon would also remove lymph nodes.
 After a mastectomy, you might choose to get breast reconstruction surgery.
-For larger tumors, you may need chemotherapy before surgery.

-Radiation therapy is often recommended for women with stage III breast cancer who get surgery.
-Radiation can destroy cancer cells that were missed.
+Radiation therapyis often recommended for women with stage III following surgery.
+The treatment can destroy cancer cells that may have been missed.